6 Lifestages of the Codling Moth

 The larvae locate fruit and burrow in.
 They remain in the fruit for three or four weeks.

-While they are inside, the larvae are invulnerable to any kind of attack (except long-term cold storage) that does not also destroy the fruit.
+While they are inside, the larvae are invulnerable to control measures (except long-term cold storage or systemic insecticides) that do not also destroy the fruit.
 Of course, they leave traces.
 One may notice the frass at the entry hole although it is possible to overlook it when the entry is at the calyx.

 The larvae leave the fruit to find a place to spin a cocoon.